-The prosecutions of drug related offences are governed by the Controlled Drugs and Substances Act (CDSA) which was brought into force on May 14, 1997 and created a new scheme for the regulation of certain dangerous drugs and narcotics, now known as “controlled substances”.
+The prosecutions of drug-related offenses are governed by the Controlled Drugs and Substances Act (CDSA) which was brought into force on May 14, 1997, and created a new scheme for the regulation of certain dangerous drugs and narcotics, now known as “controlled substances”.
 The CDSA repealed and replaced the Narcotic Control Act and Parts III and IV of the Food and Drugs Act, and effectively consolidated in one Act, the major provisions dealing with illicit drugs.
-The CDSA contains several schedules listing the controlled substances grouped by their perceived danger.
-The most serious drugs such as cocaine and heroin fall under the category of Schedule I while marijuana falls under Schedule II.

-The drug offences are considered to be very serious especially when the drugs involved are those listed in Schedule 1 and where the amount of drugs involved is significant.
-The offences themselves range from simple possession of drugs to possession for purpose of trafficking, trafficking and conspiracy to traffick.
+The drug offenses are considered to be very serious especially when the drugs involved are dangerous, such as cocaine, heroin, or fentanyl, and where the amount of drugs involved is significant.
+The offenses themselves range from simple possession of drugs to possession for purpose of trafficking, trafficking, and conspiracy to traffic.

-Considering the skills and resources the government has against people accused of drug offences, such people should settle for nothing less than experienced defence counsel ready to take on the challenge and help in refuting the charges or minimizing the consequences of conviction.
+Considering the skills and resources the government has against people accused of drug offenses, such people should settle for nothing less than experienced defense counsel ready to take on the challenge and help in refuting the charges or minimizing the consequences of a conviction.

-Since vast majority of drug offences come to light as a result of various forms of searches, not surprisingly the defence often focuses on the legality of such searches.
-Accordingly, any drug lawyer should be well familiar with the constitutional principles governing the validity of searches and admissibility of evidence derived from them.
+Since the vast majority of drug offenses come to light as a result of various forms of searches, not surprisingly the defense often focuses on the legality of such searches.
+Accordingly, any drug lawyer should be well familiar with the constitutional principles governing the validity of searches and the admissibility of evidence derived from them.

-While the drug offences are very complex and often difficult to defend and consequences of conviction may be extremely serious, just because you have been charged with such offence does not mean you are necessarily going to jail, however, it is crucial to entrust your case to experienced drug lawyer to achieve success.
+While the drug offenses are very complex and often difficult to defend and consequences of a conviction may be extremely serious, just because you have been charged with such an offense does not mean you are necessarily going to jail, however, it is crucial to entrust your case to experienced drug lawyer to achieve success.